Each year, more than 700,000 people become American citizens.

 Has the Trump administration made the citizenship process more difficult?

 While Congress is responsible for enacting naturalization laws, the Trump Administration has made policy and operational changes that narrow the path to citizenship for new Americans.

-The USCIS also plans to radically increase many application fees paid by immigrants and introduce a new fee for asylum applications filed with the agency.
-These new, higher fees—which go into effect in early October—include a 65% increase for naturalization applications, creating what could be an insurmountable obstacle for nearly nine million lawful permanent residents.
-At the same time, most immigration and naturalization fee waivers for low-income, disabled, and other vulnerable immigrants will be eliminated.
+In addition, the USCIS is attempting to radically increase many application fees paid by immigrants and introduce a new fee for asylum applications filed with the agency.
+Following a lawsuit by the IRC and seven co-plaintiffs, these plans were temporarily blocked by a federal judge just before they were planned to go into effect in early October.
+These new, higher fees include a 65% increase for naturalization applications, creating what could be an insurmountable obstacle for nearly nine million lawful permanent residents.
+At the same time, most immigration and naturalization fee waivers for low-income, disabled, and other vulnerable immigrants would be eliminated.

 These delays and obstacles prevent new Americans from fully participating in civic life through voting and other means, and make it more difficult for their families to reunite.
 Their local communities miss out as well.
 One study found that the U.S. gross domestic product (GDP) would increase between $37 billion to $52 billion over 10 years if those eligible obtained U.S. citizenship.